 3) GET EVERYTHING IN WRITING

 Make sure to obtain copies of anything that you sign.
-Make sure that you read every documentation that you get and look up some real estate jargon before you start searching.
+Make sure that you read every documentation that you get.
+Be sure to look up some real estate jargon before you start searching.
 Having everything in writing protects you and also keeps you in the loop.
 If you demand to have everything that you sign, your own copies, other’s will refrain from taking advantage of you.
 Also, don’t be scared to ask questions.
 Asking questions is a good thing.
 No one should get irritated if you just want to understand what is going on.

 4) BE REALISTIC

 Move in condition?
 Maybe that can’t happen in the neighborhood that you’re eyeing on but with a fixer upper, it could be possible.
 Is that extra half bath necessary?
 Do you really need a finished basement?
 What about an unfinished one instead?
-Remember, you can always remodel a home later or if you outgrow your space, you can sell it and use that money to buy a bigger place down the road or keep it as a rental income property.
+Remember, you can always remodel a home later.
+And if you outgrow your space, you can sell it and use that money to buy a bigger place or keep it as an investment property.
 The possibilities are endless when you keep an opened mind.

 5) KNOW YOUR LOANS